Capstone-Template-orginisation/website-template/src/content/docs/processes/cyber-security-guidelines/remote-working-guide.md

 ## Associated risks

-In most remote working scenarios, Thoth Tech members will be utilising their own personal computers and Internet networks for conducting company activities.
+In most remote working scenarios, Company members will be utilising their own personal computers and Internet networks for conducting company activities.
 As such, there are numerous risks associated with remote working.